josephwilk/codemash2014/README.md

 # Welcome to the world of SOUND
 ###codemash

-HELLO and welcome to the woderful world of SOUND.
+HELLO and welcome to the wonderful world of SOUND.

 WARNING/DANGER:
     Its possible to generate sounds that may cause harm or damage to